vbauer/manet/README.md

 ```

+## Deployment options

+### Docker

+**Docker** is an open platform to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+Pietro Delsante provides `Dockerfile` to run Manet inside a Docker container: [manet-dockerfile](https://github.com/pdelsante/manet-dockerfile).

+### Heroku

+ First of all read https://devcenter.heroku.com/articles/deploying-nodejs (section "Deploy your application to Heroku").
+ You need to create Heroku instance with as described in this documentation.
+ [Procfile](Procfile) is already existed in the project and describes Heroku how to start Manet.

 ## Thanks to

 * SlimerJS author [Laurent Jouanneau](https://github.com/laurentj) and SlimerJS [community](https://github.com/laurentj/slimerjs/graphs/contributors).
 * PhantomJS author [Ariya Hidayat](https://github.com/ariya/phantomjs) and PhantomJS [community](https://github.com/ariya/phantomjs/graphs/contributors).
+* [Pietro Delsante](https://github.com/pdelsante) for the [manet-dockerfile](https://github.com/pdelsante/manet-dockerfile) to run project inside a Docker container.

 ## License